 Today, savvy marketers use limited time offers to drive urgency and scarcity; businesses use the fear of missing out (FOMO) to convert middle-of-the-funnel visitors into buyers.

 In addition to converting shoppers to buyers, you can use limited time offers to clear old stocks or build interest in a new product.

-Thankfully, the 10 compelling limited time offer examples here will help you get the results.
+Thankfully, these 19compelling limited time offer examples here will help you get the results.

 1. Using attention-grabbing popups to stop abandoning shoppers

 Not every visitor is going to buy from your eCommerce store, notwithstanding how compelling the offer is.